mtkramer/hello-world/README.md

 # hello-world
 New to github

-Hiyas!
+Hiyas World!

 Could someone explain regex syntax so that I might understand it better?
+For example, how do I know when to anchor my code?